upl1nk-v01d/bots_aim_ext/README.md

 I greatly admire his work!

 I made an aim modification for bots, so they may be more realistic.
+Bots will aim smoothly and target enemies with realistic accuracy.

 The main purpose is to make bots more realistic with mod extensions without touching original files.

 # Instructions